Adellis95/Project-1/Read Me.md

 - Through out these pages are the the various worlds that the user are traveling through.
 - On these pages are different character cards that have advice on the back of their card.
 3. End Page/Story Page
-- This is the seventh page of the application, that shows the end of the journey.
-This page gives the user a story to end the journey and gives the user an option to start the adventure over again.
+- This is the end page of the application, it shows the end of the journey.
+- This page gives the user a story to end the journey
+- This page gives the user an option to start the adventure over again.

 # Contributors